k00sharath/Customer360Pipeline/README.md

               docker-compose up
          ```

-   4. Create a SSH connection id for connecting to EC2 instance refer to this article(Note: go to [link](https://localhost:8080) for accessing the Airflow UI) [link](https://docs.aws.amazon.com/mwaa/latest/userguide/samples-ssh.html)
+   4. Create a SSH connection id for connecting to EC2 instance <a href="https://docs.aws.amazon.com/mwaa/latest/userguide/samples-ssh.html">refer to this article  </a>
+      (Note: go to [airflow-ui](https://localhost:8080) for accessing the Airflow UI)
    5. Create a Slack webhook integration and configure slack webhook connection in airflow (To create a connection goto admin section in Airflow UI and click on connections)

-         i.
-Refer to this article for creating slack webhook [link](https://api.slack.com/messaging/webhooks)
+         i.   <a href="https://api.slack.com/messaging/webhooks">Refer to this article for creating slack webhook</a>
-         ii.
-Refer to this article for configuring slack webhook in airflow  [link](https://airflow.apache.org/docs/apache-airflow-providers-slack/stable/connections/slack-incoming-webhook.html)
+         ii.  <a href="https://airflow.apache.org/docs/apache-airflow-providers-slack/stable/connections/slack-incoming-webhook.html">Refer to this article for configuring slack webhook in airflow</a>